bids-standard/bids-specification/CONTRIBUTING.md

 #### 4. In the terminal (command line) navigate to your local version of the specification

-This location will have the same files you see on our [main specification page](https://github.com/bids-standard/bids-specification)
+This location will have the same files you see on our [main specification page](https://github.com/bids-standard/bids-specification).
+Note: A finder window may not show the hidden files (those that start with a period i.e. .remarkrc)

 #### 5. Ready to build!